on Monday, June 15, 2015

 In this “Ask the Expert” feature, dermatologist Steven Wang discusses how to choose the most effective sunscreen.

-An estimated 90 percent of the nation’s 3.5 million cases of skin cancer diagnosed each year are caused by exposure to the sun’s UV radiation, according to Steven Q. Wang head of the dermatology section at Memorial Sloan Kettering Basking Ridge, in New Jersey.
-When used in conjunction with other sun-protection measures such as hats, clothing, and umbrellas, sunscreen can decrease the risk of skin cancer and prevent wrinkles, freckles, and other signs of aging caused by the sun.
+So it’s not only important to wear sunscreen, it’s also important to choose one that offers effective protection — especially when you consider that an estimated 90 percent of the nation’s 3.5 million cases of skin cancer diagnosed each year are caused by exposure to the sun’s ultraviolet (UV) radiation.
+When used in conjunction with hats and other clothing, umbrellas, and other measures, sunscreen can not only decrease the risk of skin cancer but also prevent wrinkles, freckles, and other signs of aging caused by the sun.

 Sun Protection Factor

 The SPF value does not measure the degree of protection against UVA — the other portion of the UV spectrum.
+UVA rays penetrate the skin more deeply than UVB rays and are the major cause of skin aging and wrinkles.
 Both UVA and UVB rays can cause skin cancer.
-Under US Food and Drug Administration guidelines released last year, products labeled broad spectrum must also provide significant protection against UVA rays.
+According to US Food and Drug Administration guidelines, products labeled broad spectrum must also provide significant protection against UVA rays.

 Ingredients that indicate a product has adequate UVA protection include avobenzone, octocrylene, and zinc oxide.

 “When choosing a sunscreen product, you should look for the designation of broad spectrum.
 I recommend an SPF of 30 or higher for daily use,” Dr. Wang says.
 “If you will be participating in sports or other outdoor activities, you should look for an SPF of 50 or higher along with a designation of water resistance.”Back to top